Where is 'Trad Inc.' in the face of the most 'hyperpapalist' statement ever made?

 In 1965, Jacques Maritain coined the term apostasie immanente (“immanent apostasy”) to describe what he saw as a “novel” form of apostasy – in which the substance of the Christian faith is rejected, yet the name and appearance of Christianity are deliberately retained.
 In this sense, it is a kind of self-contradictory falling away: not open renunciation, but the internal abandonment of divine and Catholic faith under the guise of fidelity.

-While Maritain’s concept may appear to be contradictory or to conflate two separate sins, it does convey something of the reality of our day: apostasy is masked as heresy; which is in turn masked as orthodoxy, through the preservation of outward forms – while the content they once signified is dissolved.2
+Maritain's concept, which has been used in the Cahiers de Cassiciacum and by Abbé Hervé Belmont, may appear to be contradictory or to conflate two separate sins, it does convey something of the reality of our day: apostasy is masked as heresy; which is in turn masked as orthodoxy, through the preservation of outward forms – while the content they once signified is dissolved.3

 Whatever the phenomenon is to be called, this is what we are seeing, both in the world and in Leo XIV.